Defaunation: Overexploitation

-The intensive hunting and harvesting of animals threatens endangered vertebrate species across the world.
+The intensive hunting and harvesting of animals threaten endangered vertebrate species across the world.
 Game vertebrates are considered valuable products of tropical forests and savannas.
 In Brazilian Amazonia, 23 million vertebrates are killed every year; large-bodied primates, tapirs, white-lipped peccaries, giant armadillos, and tortoises are some of the animals most sensitive to harvest.
 Overhunting can reduce the local population of such species by more than half, as well as reducing population density.
 Populations located nearer to villages are significantly more at risk of depletion.
 Abundance of local game species declines as density of local settlements, such as villages, increases.

 Hunting and poaching may lead to local population declines or extinction in some species.
 Most affected species undergo pressure from multiple sources but the scientific community is still unsure of the complexity of these interactions and their feedback loops.

 One case study in Panama found an inverse relationship between poaching intensity and abundance for 9 of 11 mammal species studied.
 In addition, preferred game species experienced greater declines and had higher spatial variation in abundance.